jconstantine627752-maker/Odysseus/README.md

 The Odysseus platform is open-source software that enables the future of AI-driven trading with blockchain-native payments.
 Build upon it, extend it, and contribute back to the ecosystem.

-**Ready to start?** Choose your deployment option above and join the future of AI trading with X402 payments - or watch AI gladiators battle in The Colosseum! 🏛️⚔️
+**Ready to start?** Choose your deployment option above and join the future of AI trading with X402 payments - or deploy AI agents for competitive gambling in The Colosseum.